 For example, a water system that is estimated to lose 10% of its water (even when operated in an optimized manner) finds that it is actually losing 25% of its water.
 This system may be a good candidate for water leak detection, meter testing, and main replacement.
 However, if the same utility only found a 13% water loss, there’s likely little-to-no economic justification to attempt to decrease water loss.
 Additionally, the water audit process separates losses into revenue and non-revenue water – revenue water typically being the water loss which is more financially beneficial to reduce.

 Simply enter your name and email address, and you will be emailed a software download link.
 You, or a member of your staff, can follow the software instructions to perform your system’s water audit.
 The software is easy to use and utilizes Microsoft Excel.
 To familiarize yourself with the software, you can view our example of the software with notes on how to read the information.

 The water audit process is standardized and straightforward.
-The American Water Works Association has developed software that is free to use and includes instruction for use.
+The American Water Works Association has developed software that is free to use and includes instructions for use.
 You may download it here.

 Sometimes the water auditing process will uncover hidden savings.
 For example, one audit the Wichita State University Environmental Finance Center performed found about $11,000 a year in unused but paid for water, in a system that had a monthly minimum purchase contract but also produced its own water.

 Other times, the audit will give little information other than to affirm that things are being managed quite well.
 One small system our staff audited had very little loss (the system was relatively new) and very good control over its meter data, so no changes to management or infrastructure appeared necessary.